egormly/ComfyUI-EG_Tools/README.md

 ### Image Utilities

 **Category:** `EG Tools/Image`

+- **Save Image (Exact Path)**
+    *   Unlike the standard ComfyUI save node, this respects your filename inputs 100%.
+    *   Exact Filename Control: No forced counters (`_00001`) or double extensions (`.png.png`).
+If you input `MyImage.png`, it saves `MyImage.png`.
+    *   Absolute Path Support: Save directly to external drives or network paths (e.g., `D:/Art/ProjectA/image.png`).
+Relative paths automatically default to the standard `output/` folder.
+    *   Universal Preview: Solves the "blind save" issue.
+Even if you save to an external drive, this node generates a temporary preview so you can still see your results in ComfyUI.
+    *   Auto-Format Detection: Simply change your filename extension to change the format.
+    *   `.png` = Lossless + Metadata (Workflow embedding)
+    *   `.jpg` / `.webp` = Optimized compression (with Quality slider)
+    *  #### Careful:  This save node WILL overwrite existing files.

 - **Image Info / Qwen Prep**
   A dual-purpose utility node that can either output an image's dimensions or prepare it for use with vision models like Qwen-VL.